Our Experts Can Guide You Through Employment Contract Process

-Upon graduation, new doctors looking for employment in the private sector will encounter a situation with which they are not very well familiar or informed about….they will be asked to sign a contract.
+Upon graduation, new dentists looking for employment in the private sector will encounter a situation with which they are not very well familiar or informed about: They will be asked to sign a contract.

-Now, many new doctors believe a contract may not be necessary or that it only serves to protect the employer.
+Many new doctors entering the field of dentistry believe a contract may not be necessary or that it only serves to protect the employer.
 Nothing could be further from the truth.
 A contract can and should protect the employee as well as the employer.
 A signed agreement should be in place prior to any commencement of employment.
-In fact, we at PTS insist that every physician and doctor should have a signed contract/agreement in place before starting a position.
-Without one, he or she may have no legal recourse if something were to go awry.
+In fact, we at Professional Transition Strategies insist that every physician and doctor should have a signed contract/agreement in place before starting a position.
+Without one, he or she may have no legal recourse if something goes awry.

 Visit Our Blog

 Want to learn more about professional transitions?
 Or perhaps you are just curious what we have been up to?
 Visit our blog, Insights, where you can learn more about professional transitions, recent events we have participated in, and stories about our clients and their professional transition.